johnwargo/pi-remind-hd-notify/readme.md

 ## Tasks

 + Move readme content to Wiki
++ Archive the Pi-Remind-HD project and point to this one
 + Remove milliseconds from log output (it's just not needed)
 + Clean up all imports
 + Add Troubleshooting section to the Wiki